PeterYves/worksample/2_fleshed_out_headline.md

 To istall Rails write this simple command in your terminal:
 > $ gem install rails

-To verify that it is install:
+To verify that rails is installed:
 > $ rails --version

 ### Creatng first Rails project
 To create your first rails app, open a terminal, navigate to a directory where you have rights to create files, and type:
 > rails new project_name -d database(sqlite3/postgresql)
->> for example, to create a blog app with sqlite3 database:
+for example, to create a blog app with sqlite3 database:
->>> rails new blog -d sqllite3 // but for sqlite3 database it is not necessary to specify it because it is default rails app db.
+> rails new blog -d sqllite3 // but for sqlite3 database it is not necessary to specify it because it is default rails app db.
->>> you can write: $ rails new blog
+you can write:
+> $ rails new blog
 >
->> to create a blog app with postgresql database write in terminal:
+to create a blog app with postgresql database write in terminal:
->>> rails new blog -d postgresql
+> rails new blog -d postgresql